 1407: The Duke of Albany negotiates a renewal of the long standing treaty of mutual support against England with France.

-24 July 1411: At the Battle of Harlaw, 20 miles north of Aberdeen, the highland army of Donald of Islay, Lord of the Isles meets the lowland army of Alexander, Earl of Mar, son of the Wolf of Badenoch.
+24 July 1411: At the Battle of Harlaw, 20 miles north west of Aberdeen, the highland army of Donald of Islay, Lord of the Isles meets the lowland army of Alexander, Earl of Mar, son of the Wolf of Badenoch.
 At stake is the Earldom of Ross and control of northern Scotland.
 After an inconclusive day of heavy fighting and heavy casualties, Donald retires to Inverness and Alexander to Aberdeen.

 1413: The University of St Andrews is founded as a center for learning and the arts.